 The 1/1.9″ sensor behind an f/2.8 lens captures 5.3K/60fps video and 27MP photos.
 That’s more resolution than most people will ever need, and it means you can crop in on footage without losing quality.
 Slow motion is available up to 400fps at 720p (called Burst Slo-Mo), 360fps at 900p, or 120fps at 5.3K for short bursts.

-HyperSmooth 6.0 stabilisation is still the best in the business for most action scenarios.
-It’s the main reason GoPro footage looks so smooth even when the camera is getting thrown around on a mountain bike or a surfboard.
+HyperSmooth 6.0 is still the standout for stabilisation in chaotic scenarios, the main reason GoPro footage looks so smooth even when the camera is getting thrown around on a mountain bike or a surfboard.
 The 360 Horizon Lock keeps your footage level even if the camera rotates completely.

 The camera is waterproof to 10 metres (33 feet) without a housing.
 Battery life is around 90 minutes at 4K/30fps with the new 1900mAh Enduro battery (note: this battery isn’t compatible with older GoPros).
 You get GPS, HLG HDR video in 10-bit colour, voice control, and WiFi 6 for faster transfers.